Beginning with Respect for You

 Learn More About CVCOA

-CVCOA offers in-person technology training classes.
-Join the iPad Essentials class in Randolph or the Intro to Digital Culture class in Royalton from August 15 through September 14.
+CVCOA offers free, in-person technology training classes through Senior Planet.
+Join the iPad Essentials class in Montpelier or join us for our Digital Technology for Older Adults workshop series at Aldrich Public Library in Barre.
 Click here for more details and registration info.

 CVCOA Events